tinode/chat/README.md

 Tinode is *not* XMPP/Jabber.
 It is *not* compatible with XMPP.
 It's meant as a replacement for XMPP.
 On the surface, it's a lot like open source WhatsApp or Telegram.

-Version 0.16.
-This is beta-quality software: feature-complete but probably with a few bugs.
+Version 0.17.
+This is beta-quality software: feature-complete and stable but probably with a few bugs.
 Follow [instructions](INSTALL.md) to install and run or use one of the cloud services below.
 Read [API documentation](docs/API.md).

 <a href="https://apps.apple.com/us/app/tinode/id1483763538"><img src="docs/app-store.svg" height=36></a> <a href="https://play.google.com/store/apps/details?id=co.tinode.tindroidx"><img src="docs/play-store.svg" height=36></a> <a href="https://web.tinode.co/"><img src="docs/web-app.svg" height=36></a>